 New and Innovative Methods

-While 0-1-3-5X safety studies remain the gold standard for evaluating the safety of an animal drug before approval, they may not be the only way for a drug company to prove a drug’s safety.
+While traditional, laboratory-based safety studies remain the gold standard for evaluating the safety of an animal drug before approval, they may not be the only way for a drug company to prove a drug’s safety.

 A review of published literature, such as the one done by FDA for potassium bromide, is an example of a new and innovative method to potentially show the safety of a particular use of a drug.
 Literature reviews may be especially helpful for an unapproved animal drug that has a long history of use and many literature references, like KBr.